Last updated: May 4, 2026

 - Low-income seniors: check Form 140PTC and ask about the increased excise tax credit.

-- Rural seniors with limited access: use 1-800-352-4090 for ADOR, 2-1-1 for local help, and mail-order paper forms.
+- Rural seniors with limited access: use 1-800-352-4090 for ADOR, 2-1-1 for local help, and mail-order paper forms if you do not have a printer.

 - Immigrant and refugee seniors: VITA sites can help limited-English taxpayers, and some county assessor sites publish Spanish forms.